dmlc/dgl/tools/distpartitioning/README.md

 where global_src_id and global_dst_id are two end points of an edge, global_type_edge_id is the unique edge_id assigned to each edge and are contiguous, and starting from 0, for each edge_type.
 And attributes can be any number of columns at the end of each line.

 ###Naming convention
 `global_` prefix (for any node or edge ids) indicate that these ids are read from graph input files.
 These ids are allocated to nodes and edges before `data shuffling`.
-These ids are globally unique across all ranks.
+These ids are globally unique across all partitions.
 `shuffle_global_` prefix (for any node or edge ids) indicate that these ids are assigned after the `data shuffling` is completed.
-These ids are globally unique across all ranks.
+These ids are globally unique across all partitions.
-`part_local_` prefix (for any node or edge ids) indicate that these ids are assigned after the `data shuffling` and are unique within a given rank.
+`part_local_` prefix (for any node or edge ids) indicate that these ids are assigned after the `data shuffling` and are unique within a given partition.
-For instance, if a variable is named as `global_src_id` it means that this id is read from the graph input file and is assumed to be globally unique across all ranks.
-Similarly if a variable is named `part_local_node_id`  then it means that this node_id is assigned after the data shuffling is complete and is unique with a given rank.
+For instance, if a variable is named as `global_src_id` it means that this id is read from the graph input file and is assumed to be globally unique across all partitions.
+Similarly if a variable is named `part_local_node_id`  then it means that this node_id is assigned after the data shuffling is complete and is unique with a given partition.

 ###High level description of the algorithm
 ####Single file format for graph input files